Athlete TUE Process

-WHO SHOULD APPLE FOR A TUE?
-WHERE AND WHEN TO APPLE?
+WHO SHOULD APPLY FOR A TUE?
+WHERE AND WHEN TO APPLY?

 Athletes who are subject to anti-doping rules would need a TUE to take a prohibited substance or use a prohibited method.
-You should verify with Caribbean Regional Anti-Doping Organization to know to whom you need to apply and if you can apply retroactively.
+You should verify with the Caribbean RADO acting on behalf of the NADO to know to whom you need to apply and if you can apply retroactively

 First, check if the required medication or method you intend to take or use is prohibited as per the WADA Prohibited List You may also check your medication at globaldro.com,

 You have a responsibility to inform your physician(s) that you are an Athlete bound to anti-doping rules.
 You and your physician(s) should check the Prohibited List for whatever substance/method you are prescribed.
-If the substance/method is prohibited, discuss non-prohibited alternatives, if there are none, apply for a TUE.
+If the substance/method is prohibited, discuss non-prohibited alternatives.
+If there are none, apply for a TUE.
 Remember athletes have the ultimate responsibility.
 Contact the Caribbean RADO if you are having difficulties.

 Then contact the Caribbean RADO to determine your competition level and TUE application requirements.

-If it is determined that you are a National-Level Athlete, (athletes who compete in sport at the national level, as defined by each National Anti-Doping Organization, consistent with the International Standard for Testing and Investigations; you must apply to the Caribbean RADO in advance, as soon as the need arises, unless there are emergency or exceptional circumstances.
+If it is determined that you are a National-Level Athlete, (athletes who compete in sport at the national level, as defined by each National Anti-Doping Organization, consistent with the International Standard for Testing and Investigations; you must apply to the Caribbean RADO in advance, as soon as the need arises, unless there are emergencies or exceptional circumstances.

 For substances prohibited in-competition only, you should apply for a TUE at least 30 days before your next competition.
-Please refer to the section “How to apply to Caribbean RADO for a TUE?” below.
+Please refer to the section “How to apply to Caribbean RADO for a TUE?”

-If your level is lower than the “National-Level” as defined above, you are entitled to apply for a retroactive TUE after being tested by the Caribbean RADO or any other Anti-Doping Organization (ADO).
+If your level is lower than the “National-Level” apply as defined above; you are entitled to apply for a retroactive TUE after being tested by the Caribbean RADO or any other Anti-Doping Organization (ADO).

-A TUE granted by Caribbean Regional Anti-Doping Organization is only valid at the national level.
+A TUE granted by the Caribbean RADO acting on behalf of the NADO is only valid at that level.
 If you are, or become an International-Level Athlete, or compete at Major Games, that TUE will not be valid unless it is recognized by the relevant International Federation (IF) or Major Event Organization (MEO).
 It is your responsibility to check if Caribbean RADO’s TUE is automatically recognized by such IF or MEO.

 Caribbean RADO can assist you in the determination of your level and TUE application requirements, and, should the need occur, assist you in presenting your TUE to an IF or MEO for recognition.
 Please contact email@example.com.